Bhojpuri language: Dialects

-Western Bhojpuri is prevalent in the areas of Varanasi (Varanasi, Chandauli, Jaunpur, and the western part of Ghazipur district), Azamgarh (Azamgarh district, western part of Mau district) and Mirzapur, Sonbhadra, Sant Ravidas Nagar, and Bhadohi districts) in Uttar Pradesh.
+Western Bhojpuri is prevalent in the areas of Varanasi (Varanasi, Chandauli, eastern Jaunpur, and the western part of Ghazipur district), Azamgarh (Azamgarh district, western part of Mau district) and Mirzapur (Chunar of eastern Mirzapur and Sonbhadra districts) divisions in Uttar Pradesh.
 Banarasi is a local name for Bhojpuri, named after Banaras.
-Other names for Western Bhojpuri include Kashika, Purbi and Benarsi.

 Nagpuria Bhojpuri is the southernmost popular dialect, found in the Chota Nagpur Plateau of Jharkhand, particularly parts of Palamu, South Chotanagpur and Kolhan divisions.
 It is sometimes referred to as Sadari.

-A more specific classification recognises the dialects of Bhojpuri as Bhojpuri Tharu, Domra, Madhesi, Musahari, Northern Standard Bhojpuri (Basti, Gorakhpuri, Sarawaria), Southern Standard Bhojpuri (Kharwari), Western Standard Bhojpuri (Benarsi, Purbi) and Nagpuriya Bhojpuri.
+A more specific classification recognises the dialects of Bhojpuri as Bhojpuri Domra, Madhesi, Musahari, Northern Standard Bhojpuri (Basti, Gorakhpuri, Sarawaria), Southern Standard Bhojpuri (Kharwari), Western Standard Bhojpuri (Benarsi, Purbi) and Nagpuriya Bhojpuri.

+Mauritian Bhojpuri

+Bhojpuri is a major language spoken by Indo-Mauritians, as the majority of the nearly 450,000 indentured labourers who arrived in Mauritius between 1834 and the early 1900s were Bhojpuri speakers who did not return to India.
+The speech that evolved in Mauritius is not based on a single dialect, but is rather a blend of several varieties of Indian Bhojpuri.

+Over time, Mauritian Bhojpuri has undergone grammatical simplification when compared to its Indian counterpart.
+The most notable change is in the system of personal pronouns and honorifics.
+The multiple levels of honorifics (e.g., formal ap, informal tu) found in Indian Bhojpuri have been reduced, with Mauritian Bhojpuri primarily using a single form, tou, for "you".
+Similarly, the second and third-person plural pronouns have been simplified.